Jonah Raskin: Current work

 In the 1990s, Raskin began writing poetry and publishing it in chapbooks.
 His poems are unpredictable – alternately satiric, droll, and tender.
 He often performs his poems with musicians.
 Continuing his work on northern California authors, Raskin edited a book of Jack London's political writing, The Radical Jack London, adding a significant interpretive essay.
 His latest books are Field Days: A Year of Farming, Eating and Drinking Wine in California (2009); Marijuanaland: Dispatches from an American War (2011), and A Terrible Beauty: The Wilderness of American Literature (2014).
 He began reviewing with New York Journal of Books in 2015.
+He contributed a commentary column and a negative review of Barbara Kingsolver's novel Demon Copperhead to County Highway, a print-only publication created by David Samuels and Walter Kirn, for its debut edition of July-August 2023.